heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

   - Which command(s) did you use to run the Docker image?
   - Which command(s) did you use to publish the Docker image?
   - Which command(s) did you use to run the Docker Compose file?
-  - Why and how did the network helped for broadcast emitters and receivers?
+  - How and why did the network helped for broadcast emitters and receivers?

 This will notify us that you have completed the exercise and we can check your work.